orionw/blog/ettin.md

 ### Cross-Objective Training Falls Short

 Due to the lack of new encoder models, works like [LLM2Vec](https://arxiv.org/abs/2404.05961) have proposed continue pre-training decoders with MLM.
-We can now test whether this is an effective strategy!
+We can now test the effectiveness of this strategy!

 We switched the objective and continue trained our models with the opposite objective for 50B additional token.
 However, we found that: